Taberone/Cataclysm-DDA-Touhou-Mod/README.md

 # Cataclysm-DDA-Touhou-Mod
 Goes in data/mods.

 Contains new professions based off of Touhou, a special scenario with the Touhou professions and less limits on where to start, and new clothing/weapons/profession traits/etc specifically made for certain professions.
-Development is semi-active and mostly on a "when I feel like it" basis.
-The mod is considered unfinished, but functional.
+This mod is considered unfinished, but functional.

-Other mods required would be Arcana Mod (Wicked Hermit knows Arcana skill), and More Classes and Scenarios (FEMA and Mansion starting locations are used from that mod).
+The latest version of Arcana Mod is recommended, since the Wicket Hermit starts with the Arcana skill.
+Playing without Arcana Mod will spawn an error about a missing skill, but it won't render the game unplayable.

 Playing as a male survivor will only change the underwear (Boxers instead of panties) and nothing else (still wearing a dress/skirt/etc) at the moment.
 There is no compatibility with Chesthole or tilesets that actually display clothing and gear at the moment.